 Eating and brushing can be a challenge with new braces.
 It can mean a change in your diet and your cleaning habits.

 During the period of time you are wearing braces, you may need to suppress your longing for some foods, such as corn on the cob, and adopt enthusiasm for others such as liquefied fruit.

 1. STAY AWAY!
 Some foods are just best to avoid altogether: Nuts, Popcorn, Ice, Corn on the cob, Hard candy Ribs, French bread crust, Whole Apples and Corn Nuts.
 Sweets and sticky foods require extra brushing.
 High sugared & acidic foods are tough on your tooth enamel.

 2. BLEND AWAY!
 Most fruits can be eaten if you run them through the blender first.

 3. CLEAN AWAY!
 Green vegetables are notorious for getting caught up in the hardware.
-If you're a salad eater, plan on spending some time conducting a checking your teeth in a mirror you've eaten.
+If you're a salad eater, plan on spending some time conducting and checking your teeth in a mirror after you've eaten.

-If you have any questions about what to eat or not to eat or if you have any problems at all with your braces give us a call at (907) 481-3567.
+If you have any questions about what to eat and what to avoid or if you have any problems at all with your braces give us a call at (907) 481-3567.